 The truth is that yes, I may be crazy — but that probably happened long before our decision to bring our boys home for school.
 Unfortunately those same personality quirks of mine can sometimes make homeschooling challenging — not necessarily for my kids, but definitely for me.

-Let me explain: As I’ve shared before, we decided to homeschool for a number of reasons, not the least of which is that we came to believe that it’s best for our particular kids’ learning styles.
+Let me explain: As I’ve shared before, we decided to homeschool for a number of reasons, including that for the time-being, this seems to be the best way to meet their particular learning styles.

 This is the good stuff.

 The hard stuff, for me at least, is three-fold:

 First, when you homeschool your kids, they’re at home.
 All day.
 Some parents are amazing with 24-7.
 I’m gonna be really blunt and say I’m not.
 I’m an introvert, who needs her alone time.
 I get easily over-stimulated, especially by auditory input.
 Ask my husband; I get freaked out when three people start talking to me at once.

 Second, I’m a perfectionist (like so many moms I know).
 The pressure to not just get it right — but perfect — with my kids’ schooling can be really overwhelming.
 Yeah, yeah, the good enough mom is good enough.
 But that’s kind of hard to believe when the educational future of your children depends on you.